nix-community/flake-gemini/README.md

 # A survey of software related to the Gemini protocol

-> This repository can be moved to nix-community when they migrate away from microsoft code hosting.

 This is a collection of Nix packages, either picked from the main Nixpkgs repository or locally hosted.
 Please submit a patch if you wish to add packages in either form.

 Requires Nix with flakes supported and enabled.